metaborg/gitonium/README.md

 If so, it will set the version of the project to `{version}`.
 For example, a tag `release-0.1.3` pointing to the HEAD will result in version `0.1.3`.

-If no release tag was found, but the HEAD is on a branch, the version will be set to `{branch}-SNAPSHOT`.
+If no release tag was found, but the HEAD is on a branch, the version will be set to `999.9.9-{branch}-SNAPSHOT`.
+The `999.9.9` prefix to the version ensures that [Gradle always orders this version higher than regular release versions](https://docs.gradle.org/current/userguide/single_versions.html#version_ordering), and thus makes it possible to upgrade to it.
-For example, a HEAD on branch `master` will result in version `master-SNAPSHOT`.
+For example, a HEAD on branch `master` will result in version `999.9.9-master-SNAPSHOT`.

 If no release tag was found, and the HEAD is not on a branch, the version is not set and therefore defaults to Gradle's default version of `unspecified`.